iotdomain/iotdomain-standard/iotconnect-standard.md

 ## \$history: Publish History of Recent Output Values

-The payload for the '\$history' command contains an ordered list of the recent values along with address information and signature.
+The payload for the '\$history' command contains an ordered list of the recent values.
 The history is published each time a value changes.

-This is intended to be able to determine a 24 hour trend.
+The history publication is optional and intended for users that like to view a 24 hour trend.
 It can also be used to check for missing values in case transport reliability is untrusted.
 The content is not required to persist between publisher restarts.

 Address:  **\{zone}/\{publisher}/\{node}/\$history/\{type}/\{instance}**